 Where to plant

-Whether you’re planting in pots or the garden, soil preparation is a must.
-Use a medium rich, well-drained soil that’s been loosened with a garden fork.
+Whether you're planting in pots or the garden, soil preparation is a must.
+Use a medium rich, well-drained soil that's been loosened with a garden fork.
 Mix in some compost and manure with a bit of blood and bone.
-Also mound the soil to improve drainage.
+Also add some boron, which is generally lacking in Australian soils.
+Mound the soil to improve drainage if necessary.

 Planting beetroot seeds